What is catheter ablation?

 Ablation is the most cost-effective therapy among patients with monthly episodes of common arrhythmias.
-Ablation has been found to reduce lifetime medical expenditures by $27,900 compared with long-term drug therapy.3
+In 2000, ablation was found to reduce lifetime medical expenditures by $27,900 compared with long-term drug therapy.3

 1Catheter ablation for cardiac arrhythmias: A 14-year experience with 5330 consecutive patients at the Quebec Heart Institute, Laval Hospital

 Gilles E O’Hara, MD, François Philippon, MD, Jean Champagne, MD, Louis Blier, MD, Franck Molin, MD, Jean-Marc Côté, MD, Isabelle Nault, MD, Jean-François Sarrazin, MD, and Marcel Gilbert, MD

 2 Wilber DJ, Pappone C, Neuzil P, De Paola A, Marchlinski F, Natale A, Macle L, Daoud EG, Calkins H, Hall B, Reddy V, Augello G, Reynolds MR, Vinekar C, Liu CY, Berry SM, Berry DA (2010) Comparison of Antiarrhythmic Drug Therapy and Radiofrequency Catheter Ablation in Patients With Paroxysmal Atrial Fibrillation: A Randomized Controlled Trial.
 JAMA 303 (4):333-340.

 3 Ann Intern Med.
 2000; 133: 864-876